Photo: Tyler Roemer.

 The Land Trust manages Whychus Canyon Preserve to protect and, where necessary, restore fish and wildlife habitat.
 Since acquiring the Preserve in 2010, the Land Trust has completed a variety of restoration projects including:

 Forest restoration.
-Initial restoration efforts at Whychus Canyon Preserve have focused on restoring the native forests of the Preserve to a healthy, open ponderosa pine and juniper savanna that provides high quality wildlife habitat and helps reduce fire risk.
-Learn more about how thinning projects benefit aspen and ponderosa pine.
+The Land Trust’s forest restoration efforts at Whychus Canyon Preserve have been focused on restoring the forested areas of the Preserve to a healthy, open ponderosa pine/juniper savanna that provides high quality wildlife habitat, helps protect adjacent neighborhoods from catastrophic fire, and helps our forests adapt to climate change.
+Learn more.

 Stream restoration.
 We are currently working with our restoration partners to restore six miles of Whychus Creek (Whychus Canyon Preserve downstream through Rimrock Ranch).
 Learn more about the creek restoration.